lab1702/ubuntu-ansible-config/README.md

 It basically installs some packages I always want ready to go, and sets a more complete dark mode.

+It also installs an optional desktop environment based on i3 tiling window manager called Regolith.

 ## Usage

 Make sure the host_user is set to your username.